A re-analysis of equilibrium chemistry in five hot Jupiters

-\abstract {} {Studying chemistry and chemical composition is fundamental to go back to formation history of planets and planetary systems.
-We propose here to have another look at five targets to better determine their composition and the chemical mechanisms that take place in their atmospheres.
-We present a re-analysis of five Hot Jupiters, combining multiple instruments and using Bayesian retrieval methods.
-We compare different combinations of molecules present in the simulated atmosphere, different chemistry types as well as different clouds parametrization.
-As a consequence of recent studies questioning the detection of Na and K in the atmosphere of HD 209458b as being potentially contaminated by stellar lines when present, we study the impact on other retrieval parameters of misinterpreting the presence of these alkali species.} {We use spatially scanned observations from the grisms G102 and G141 of the Wide Field Camera 3 (WFC3) on the Hubble Space Telescope, with a wavelength coverage of $\sim$0.8 to $\sim$1.7 microns.
-We analyse these data with the publicly available Iraclis pipeline.
-We added to our datasets Space Telescope Imaging Spectrograph (STIS) observations to increase our wavelength coverage from $\sim$0.4 to $\sim$1.7 microns.
+\abstract {} {Studies of chemistry and chemical composition are fundamental to exploring the formation histories of planets and planetary systems.
+We propose having another look at five targets to better determine their composition and the chemical mechanisms taking place in their atmospheres.
+We present a re-analysis of five hot Jupiters, combining multiple instruments and using Bayesian retrieval methods.
+We compare different combinations of molecules present in the simulated atmosphere and various chemistry types, as well as a range of cloud parametrizations.
+Following up on recent studies questioning the detection of Na and K in the atmosphere of HD 209458b as being potentially contaminated by stellar lines (when present), we study the impact on other retrieval parameters that may lead to misinterpretations of the presence of these alkali species.} {We used spatially scanned observations from the grisms G102 and G141 of the Wide Field Camera 3 (WFC3) on the Hubble Space Telescope, with a wavelength coverage of $\sim$0.8 to $\sim$1.7 microns.
+We analyzed these data with the publicly available Iraclis pipeline.
+We added data from Space Telescope Imaging Spectrograph (STIS) observations to increase our wavelength coverage from $\sim$0.4 to $\sim$1.7 microns.
 We then performed a Bayesian retrieval analysis with the open-source TauREx using a nested sampling algorithm.
-We perform the retrieval taking into account molecular abundances varying freely and then with equilibrium chemistry.
-We explore the influence of including Na and K on the retrieval of the molecules from the atmosphere.} { Our data re-analysis and Bayesian retrieval are consistent with previous studies but we find small differences in the retrieved parameters.
-After all, Na and K has no significant impact on the properties of the planet atmospheres.
-Therefore, we present here our new best-fit models, taking into account molecular abundances varying freely and equilibrium chemistry.
-This work is a preparation for a future addition of more sophisticated representation of chemistry taking into account disequilibrium effects such as vertical mixing and photochemistry.\\} {}
+We carried out the retrieval, taking into account molecular abundances that vary freely and then with equilibrium chemistry.
+We explored the influence of including Na and K on the retrieval of the molecules from the atmosphere.} { Our data re-analysis and Bayesian retrieval are consistent with previous studies, but we do find small differences in the retrieved parameters.
+After all, Na and K have no significant impact on the properties of the planet atmospheres.
+Therefore, we present here our new best-fit models, taking into account molecular abundances that are allowed to vary freely as well as the equilibrium chemistry.
+This work is a preparation for a future addition of a more sophisticated representation of the chemistry involved, while taking into account disequilibrium effects such as vertical mixing and photochemistry.\\} {}

 \keywords{planets and satellites: atmospheres, planets and satellites: composition, methods: data analysis\\ }